-Last year, over 4,500 people supported our #DontTakeTheP campaign and sent a message to the Scottish Government, highlighting the importance of proper fisheries management for inshore MPAs.
+In 2014, over 4,500 people supported our #DontTakeTheP campaign and sent a message to the Scottish Government, highlighting the importance of proper fisheries management for inshore MPAs.
 The management now proposed (which you can view via our webmap) is much more progressive and will make a real difference to the health of our seas and the many communities that rely on them.
 We have documented this growing awareness of ‘seabed sense’ and wider support for change, but we still need to keep making sure that no-one takes the ‘P’ out of MPAs.

 If you #SupportMPAs please make sure the Scottish Government knows you do too by: